 - 4 quarts = 1 gallon

-Whether you are just looking to better understand standard units of measurement or are in the middle of a culinary adventure and need to make a quick conversion, this article will give you the answers you need and more!
+Whether you are just looking to understand standard units of measurement better or are in the middle of a culinary adventure and need to make a quick conversion, this article will give you the answers you need and more!

 Including how big a quart really is, where the measurement comes from, the difference between liquid ingredients and dry ingredients, how to properly measure the two, a conversion table, and items commonly found in quart-sized containers.